Unipotent: Classification of unipotent groups over characteristic 0

 gives a Unipotent algebraic group structure on $\mathfrak{g}$.

 In the other direction the exponential map takes any nilpotent square matrix to a unipotent matrix.
 Moreover, if U is a commutative unipotent group, the exponential map induces an isomorphism from the Lie algebra of U to U itself.

 Remarks

-Unipotent groups over an algebraically closed field of any given dimension can in principle be classified, but in practice the complexity of the classification increases very rapidly with the dimension, so people tend to give up somewhere around dimension 6.
+Unipotent groups over an algebraically closed field of any given dimension can in principle be classified, but in practice the complexity of the classification increases rapidly with the dimension, so some tend to give up somewhere around dimension 6.

 Unipotent radical

 The unipotent radical of an algebraic group G is the set of unipotent elements in the radical of G. It is a connected unipotent normal subgroup of G, and contains all other such subgroups.
 A group is called reductive if its unipotent radical is trivial.
 If G is reductive then its radical is a torus.

 Decomposition of algebraic groups

 Algebraic groups can be decomposed into unipotent groups, multiplicative groups, and abelian varieties, but the statement of how they decompose depends upon the characteristic of their base field.